Ashbourne, County Meath: Population

 Ashbourne was a small village with a population of under 400 until 1970.
 In response to the growing population of nearby Dublin, a scheme of houses was built in Ashbourne.
-The population of the town was 8,528 as of the 2006 census, a 34% increase on the previous census in 2002.
-The population in 2013 was recorded at 14,000 people approximately, making it Meath's second largest town by population, after Navan, overtaking Trim, and the largest town in the Meath East Dáil constituency, which elects 3 TDs to the Dáil.
+The population has trebled since 1996, and in 2022 it was recorded at 15,680 people, making it Meath's second largest town by population after Navan, and the largest town in the Meath East Dáil constituency, which elects 4 TDs to the Dáil.

 This growth coincided with a change in Ashbourne's demographics, with the 2006 census showing that over 12% of Ashbourne's population was born outside Ireland.
 The Lithuanian community is the second largest minority in Ashbourne after people from the United Kingdom.
 Almost one-fifth of all non-Irish born in the town are originally from Lithuania, and Lithuanian language services are held in the Church of the Immaculate Conception.

 Transport

 Public transport

 Ashbourne is served by two public transport companies: Bus Éireann and Ashbourne Connect.
 Ashbourne Connect provides an express coach service direct to Dublin city centre and the southside of the city.
 The service is listed as 193 on the national journey planner.
 Bus Éireann provide a service (route 103) from Beresford Place, Dublin.
 Some of these services continue on to Ratoath, Kilmoon Cross and Duleek.
-Other services include routes 105 (Drogheda), 109A (Kells), 107 (Kingscourt to Dublin via Ashbourne), and routes 189 and 189A (linking Ashbourne to Drogheda and Clogherhead).
+Other services include Bus Éireann routes 105 (Blanchardstown - Drogheda), 109A (Dublin Airport - Kells), and Go-Ahead routes 195 (Balbriggan) and 197 (Swords).